runquest/eureka/Tasks.md

 #### Ideas

-tasks can be mine specific to a project and they can come up from meetings, journaling or be reoccurring. tasks can be the ones that others committed on doing and I want to keep an eye on.
+tasks can be mine specific to a project and they can come up from meetings, journaling or be reoccurring. tasks can be the ones that others committed on doing and I want to keep an eye on. how to publish documentation for everyone to see?

 ----
 ##### TO DO from MY

+- [ ] Mobile application changes
+- [ ] Summarize proposal to Gene
+- [ ] Mobile application
+- [x] Archive JIRA boards
+- [ ] Prepare for HIPAA project
+- [ ] Set up question of the day
+- [x] Make SequalAce work
 ```dataview
 TASK
 FROM "002 - 📍 my"